rishabh9/riko/README.md

 ### Riko's quirks

+###### Using Riko

+Refer the unit tests to understand how you can use Riko in your application.

+###### ServiceGenerator::rebuildWithUrl(HttpUrl url)

+The `ServiceGenerator` has a `rebuildWithUrl(HttpUrl url)` function that allows for easy unit testing of Riko, and hence, only usable when developing Riko.
+Ignore this function, as long as you only want to use Riko as dependency.

 ###### NumberString

 The Upstox API that fetches the current positions for the day, returns certain numeric data as empty String if no value